 Lodging that’s not included in the itinerary.
-Airfare, travel insurance, tips, alcoholic beverages (other than at dinner), medical expenses, laundry service, phone calls, and any other personal items.
+Airfare, travel insurance, tips, alcoholic beverages (other than at dinner), bottled drinks (including soda & bottled water — water will be provided, but not as bottled water), medical expenses, laundry service, phone calls, and any other personal items.

 The extensive dossier that we send out will include info about tipping protocols for this tour.